Links on SoundGuys may earn us a commission. Learn more.

-Just as there are different styles, there are also different materials.
+Just as there are different styles of earbud tip, there are also different materials.
 Sure, there aren’t as many options here as there are with clothing textiles, but it’s nice to have some liberty in choosing what fits you best.

-- Silicone: This is the usual suspect for ear tip construction.
+Silicone is the usual suspect for ear tip construction.
 It doesn’t isolate sound as well as foam, but it’s comfortable and washable.
 Plus, silicone tends to be more durable than its foam counterpart and more affordable.
-What’s more there are varying grades of quality with silicone ear tips.
-For one, the Panasonic ErgoFit include silicone ear tips but are palpably less premium than the aforementioned RHA ones, or even something like what the Jaybird X3 include.
+There are varying grades of quality with silicone ear tips.
+The Panasonic ErgoFit includes cheap silicone ear tips that feel much less premium than what you’ll find on the Samsung Galaxy Buds Pro.

-- Foam: If you’ve been around the block, then you’re likely familiarized with Comply.
-The company has made memory foam ear tips accessible in the consumer audio market and are frequently recommended here at SoundGuys.
+If you’ve been around the block, then you’re likely familiarized with Comply.
+This company has made memory foam ear tips accessible in the consumer audio market and are frequently recommended here at SoundGuys.
 These are a great value and noticeably improve sound quality.
-Comply accommodates a wide range of use-cases for their ear tips.
-Whether you play sports, need quiet time, prioritize comfort, or want something specific to true wireless earbuds, Comply has you covered.
+Comply accommodates a wide range of use-cases for its tips.
+Whether you play sports, need quiet time, prioritize comfort, or want something specific to wireless earbuds, Comply has you covered.